hakdogan/jenkins-pipeline/README.md

 # A tutorial about Continuous Integration and Continuous Delivery by Dockerize Jenkins Pipeline

-This repository is a tutorial on the automatically management of processes such as application build, test, deploy, getting a code quality report, docker image build, image push to the Docker Hub etc with Jenkins Pipeline which is run on a Docker container.
-Our goal is to ensure ``Continuous Integration`` and ``Continuous Delivery`` by triggering the pipeline after each push.
+This repository is a tutorial it tries to exemplify how to automatically manage the process of building, testing with the highest coverage, and deployment phases.

-That processes we want to auto-manage
+Our goal is to ensure our pipeline works well after each code being pushed.
+The processes we want to auto-manage:
 * Code checkout
 * Run tests
 * Compile the code